ColonialDevelopment/website/colonialsite/reservations/readme - reservations v4.22.txt

 -----

-Newly discovered/introduced issues:
+Known issues:

-* Admin search by user returns errors - probably bad field to search by
+* Admin search by user returns errors - probably bad field to search by; currently suppressed in code

 -----